KateDetsyk/KateDetsyk/README.md

-- 👋 Hi, I’m @KateDetsyk
+## 👋 Hi, I’m Kate Detsyk
-- 👀 I’m interested in ...
+- I'm Bachalor of Computer Scienses
-- 🌱 I’m currently learning ...
+- Now, I'm looking for a job where I can upgrade and apply my skills
-- 💞️ I’m looking to collaborate on ...
+## 💙 The technologies I’m interested in
-- 📫 How to reach me ...
+## 🌱 I’m currently learning

 <!---
 KateDetsyk/KateDetsyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.